-Arrive Bhubaneshwar; garland welcome; assistance and transfer to Hotel.
-Bhubaneshwar is the capital of the ancient kingdom of Odisha (Orissa), and is famous as the temple city of India.
-Travel through Odisha (Orissa) is a melange of art, architecture and long-established customs.
+Arrive Bhubaneswar; garland welcome; assistance and transfer to Hotel.
+Bhubaneswar is the capital of the ancient kingdom of Odisha, and is famous as the temple city of India.
+Travel through Odisha is a melange of art, architecture and long-established customs.
 City tour of Bhubaneswar, which has some stunning temples clustered around the Bindusagar Tank.
-Of the original 7000 only 500 remain dating from the 7th century to the 11th century AD.
-Of these the most outstanding is the 11th century Lingaraja Temple, which celebrates the zenith of Odisha (Orissa) art; and the late 10th century beautifully decorated Muktesvara Temple, which marks the end of the phase of temple building in Odisha (Orissa).
+Of the original 7000 only 500 remain dating from the 7th century to the 11th century A.D.
+Of these the most outstanding is the 11th century Lingaraja Temple, which celebrates the zenith of Odisha art; and the late 10th century beautifully decorated Muktesvara Temple, which marks the end of the phase of temple building in Odisha.
 Outside the city limits are the Udayagiri and Khandgiri caves, harking back to the time of Jain and Buddhist occupation of this region in the 2nd century BC.
 The Jain caves are among the earliest in India and all the caves were built or excavated during the 150 years before Christ.
 In contrast to the stark decor of the Jain caves, the Buddhist caves are decorated with excellent friezes and sculptures.
-O/n hotel

 Puri is one of the four principal holy abodes in India, as well as a popular beach resort.
 It offers the rare experience of watching both the sunset and sunrise from the same beach.
 Pre-Dravidian and pre-Aryan history relates that a tooth of Buddha was temporarily enshrined in Puri before being moved to Sri Lanka.
 Supporting the theory that Buddhism prevailed in this area, the Jagannath Temple, dedicated to the Lord of the Universe, and the main attraction in Puri, was believed to have originally been a stupa (pagoda).
 The extraordinary form, Jagannath takes in this temple, is said to be the unfinished work of the craftsman god, Vishvakarma.
 Angry at Vishnu, he left his interpretation of the 'Lord of the Universe' incomplete.
 O/n hotel.

-The drive to Chilka Lake takes us through picturesque countryside and charming villages.
-Chilka lies in the heart of coastal Odisha (Orissa).
-Spread over 1,100 sq km, this is the country's largest lake.
+Drive to Chilka Lake takes us through picturesque countryside and charming villages.
+Chilka lies in the heart of coastal Odisha.
+Spread over 1,100 km2, this is the country's largest lake.
 Dotted with islands, Chilka has a rich variety of aquatic life and is a bird watcher's paradise, particularly when migratory birds arrive in winter.
 Sunset and sunrise are memorable experiences here.
-O/n Guest House
+O/n Guest House.

-Morning, relax at the hotel; afternoon drive to Taptapani (150km).
-Luxuriate in the small hot springs in this peaceful village: water from the hot sulphur springs, discovered here in a forest setting, is channelled to a pool for bathing.
+Morning, relax at the hotel; afternoon drive to Taptapani (150 km).
+Luxuriate in the small hot springs in this peaceful village: water from the hot sulphur springs, discovered here in a forest setting, is channeled to a pool for bathing.
 There is a shrine of goddess Kandhi inside the original pool, which is believed to cure infertility.
-You may also like to visit Chandragiri, 36km away, where a community of Tibetan refugees resides, and supports itself by weaving carpets.
-O/n Inspection Bungalow
+You may also like to visit Chandragiri, 36 km away, where a community of Tibetan refugees resides, and supports itself by weaving carpets.
+O/n Inspection Bungalow.